Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: Experiments

 \textbf{Quantitative Comparison.} We report the quantitative comparison results in Tab.~\ref{tab:table1}.
 In multi-concept personalization, our method outperforms all previous approaches across all metrics.
 Specifically, it achieves the highest CP·PF score of 0.62, demonstrating a substantial +67.6\% improvement over the second-best method, MIP-Adapter (0.37).
 While MIP-Adapter and MS-Diffusion achieve competitive CP scores (0.68 and 0.62, respectively), their PF scores (0.55 and 0.51) are significantly lower than ours (0.89).
 Consistent with observations from prior work, the CLIP-T metric is insensitive to variations in image-text alignment, with all methods scoring around 0.3.
 In single-concept personalization, our method still achieves significantly higher performance on the combined metric CP·PF compared to all other methods.
 Although Emu2 and MIP-Adapter outperform us on the CP metric, they perform significantly worse on both PF and CLIP-T, indicating that they sacrifice prompt fidelity to achieve higher concept preservation.
 In addition, while Emu2 performs well in single-concept personalization, its performance drops notably in the multi-concept setting.

 \textbf{Qualitative Comparison.} Fig.~\ref{fig:quality_compare} presents representative qualitative comparisons between our method and other approaches.
 In the first row of single-concept personalization, our method successfully generates a wallet with a brown leather surface consistent with the input concept image.
 In contrast, MS-Diffusion, MIP-Adapter, and Emu2 fail to effectively disentangle the abstract concept 'brown leather' from the object (handbag).
 As a result, they simply replicate the original object in the generated image, producing an undesired brown leather handbag instead of the desired wallet.
 This observation aligns with their high CP scores but low PF scores in Tab.~\ref{tab:table1}.
 In the multi-subject personalization setting, our method continues to demonstrate superior concept preservation and prompt alignment performance, whereas Emu2 shows reduced effectiveness, often generating unnatural concept combinations.
 MS-Diffusion and MIP-Adapter are still prone to "copy-paste" artifacts (e.g., the glass table in the second row and the man in the third row), which negatively affect prompt alignment.
 Meanwhile, their concept preservation performance also declines.
 In both single- and multi-concept personalization settings, tuning-based methods TokenVerse tend to overfit due to the need for fine-tuning on each input concept image, which compromises both concept preservation and prompt alignment.
+Its per-sample training paradigm only encourages the model to better reconstruct the training images with the input of corresponding image captions, but it does not ensure good performance on unseen test prompts in real-world scenarios.
 All these results demonstrate the superior performance of our method in multi-concept personalized generation.

-\textbf{User Study.} Following the evaluation setting of TokenVerse~\cite{garibi2025tokenverse}, we conducted a user study with 32 participants, asking them to rate each generated image in terms of concept preservation and prompt fidelity.
+\textbf{User Study.} Following the evaluation setting of TokenVerse~\citep{garibi2025tokenverse}, we conducted a user study with 32 participants, asking them to rate each generated image in terms of concept preservation (CP) and prompt fidelity (PF).
 Each participant evaluated five results per method on both single- and multi-concept personalization settings, resulting in 4000 votes.
 The results are reported in Tab.~\ref{tab:table2}.
-Our method receives consistently higher user ratings than all comparing methods in both concept preservation (CP) and prompt fidelity (PF).
-For more details about the user study setting, please see supplementary material.
+Our method receives consistently higher user ratings than all compared methods in both CP and PF.
+For more details about the user study, please see Appendix~\ref{appendix_user}.